POPWorldMedia/POPForums/docs/starthere.md

 The `PopForums.Web` project is the template you can use as the basis for your own POP Forums apps.
 If you want to build via the most recent stable builds, the [POPWorldMedia/POPForums.Sample](https://github.com/POPWorldMedia/POPForums.Sample) project is an example of how to do that (see above).
 The app uses the standard claims-based authentication, but it does not use Identity or Entity Framework.
 When you're logged in, you'll find the identity of the user on the User property of the controller as expected.
 The `PopForumsAuthorizationMiddleware` loads user and profile data into the request pipeline, so it can be loaded once and used throughout the request lifecycle.

 Accessing the user data can be achieved via an instance of `IUserRetrievalShim`, which you can inject into your dependency chain.
-From a controller, simply call `_userRetrievalShim.GetUser(HttpContext)` to get the fully hydrated POP Forums `User`, or `_userRetrievalShim.GetProfile(HttpContext)` to get the profile.
+From a controller, simply call `_userRetrievalShim.GetUser()` to get the fully hydrated POP Forums `User`, or `_userRetrievalShim.GetProfile()` to get the profile.
 Under the hood, these are stored in the `Items` collection of the current `HttpContext`.